Stepping Up for Prison or Homeless Ministry

 HERE’S HOW YOU CAN HELP GUYS IN PRISON OR A HOMELESS MINISTRY TO STEP UP

-If you are involved in ministry to men in prison or at a shelter, the Stepping Up video series or video event may be the most effective resource in your toolbox to transform lives from hopelessness to lives with purpose and vision for a positive future!
-Review this checklist to prepare to lead a Stepping Up video series or video event.
+If you are involved in ministry to men in prison or at a shelter, the Stepping Up video series may be the most effective resource in your toolbox to help transform lives from hopelessness to lives with purpose and vision for a positive future!
+Review this checklist to prepare to lead a Stepping Up video series.
 (This checklist assumes you are trained and cleared by the warden, an official prison chaplain, or the shelter’s leadership to do ministry at the facility.)

 - Start with prayer.
 Commit your plans to the Lord.
 “Many are the plans of a man’s heart, but it is the Lord’s purpose that prevails” (Prov.
 19:21 NIV).
 Prayer is the starting point of any ministry endeavor.
 Ask God to remove any barriers to hosting the study.
 Pray for the men who will attend, that God will transform their lives.
 Unless the Holy Spirit is at work, the hearts of men will not be changed.

 - Get approval.
-Even if you are trained and approved to do ministry at the facility, you must have approval from the prison warden, official prison chaplain, or homeless shelter leadership to lead the Stepping Up video series or video event.
+Even if you are trained and approved to do ministry at the facility, you must have approval from the prison warden, official prison chaplain, or homeless shelter leadership to lead the Stepping Up video series.
 Please ensure that these officials are given a list of materials and equipment needed, including DVDs, as early as possible before bringing them to the facility.
 Make the materials available for review.

 - Secure equipment and location.
 You will need permission to use video equipment and a room large enough to seat all the men interested in participating.
 Since content is delivered by DVD, make sure the location has sufficient video and audio capabilities as well as room for men to break up into small groups for the group discussion times.
 If you have more men interested than you are able to accommodate, plan to host a second group at a different day/time, or if needed, repeat the series after the first one is completed.

-- Promote the series or event.
-We offer promotional downloads and resources for the video series as well as promotional downloads and resources for the video event.
+- Promote the series.
+We offer promotional downloads and resources here.
 While flyers and posters can be effective, nothing beats a personal invitation.

 - Set the schedule.
-With either the video series or video event, allow up to 90 minutes for each session.
+With the video series, allow up to 90 minutes for each session.

-- Preview the video series or video event sessions and workbook/manual.
+- Preview the video series and workbook.
 While each session’s content will be presented on DVD, you will want to be familiar with it.
 Read the brief leader’s guide for preparation as well.

-- Conclude the series or event.
-Honor the men who complete the video series or video event with a commissioning ceremony.
+- Conclude the series.
+Honor the men who complete the video series with a commissioning ceremony.
 Download the suggested ceremony structure (pdf).

 2. SCHOLARSHIP FUND